JuiceFS Performance Evaluation Guide

 The next two performance observation and analysis tools are essential tools for testing, using, and tuning JuiceFS.

 command on Linux systems.
-It can display changes of metrics for JuiceFS clients in real-time (see documentation for details).
-For this, create a new session and execute the following command when the command juicefs bench
+It can display changes of metrics for JuiceFS clients in real-time.
+For this, create a new session and execute the following command when the juicefs bench

 juicefs stats /mnt/jfs --verbosity 1